Audience-Kayela/notes/php_notes.md

 | >=       | Greater or Equal   |
 | <=>      | Spaceship operator |

-<=> spaceship operators, compares both operands to each other
-results in 1 if left operand is greater results in -1 if right operand is greater results in 0 if both operands are equal
+The spaceship operator, compares both operands to each other results in 1 if left operand is greater results in -1 if right operand is greater results in 0 if both operands are equal